holochain/personas-profiles-redux/ui-src/src/cells/cells/components/cell/listCells.md

 **List of Cells**
-Each of the "Cells" you are part of has a set of Apps in it, each of those Apps is listed here as an App.
-Clicking the App will take you to the running instance of the App and will show you content from all of the Cells that use that App.
+Each of the "Cells" you are part of consists of an "app" and the people you are communicating with.
+Clicking the Cell will take you to the App and show you the data for that group of people.